Frank Masland Jr.

+Biography

 Born to Frank Elmer Masland and Mary Esther Gossler on December 8, 1895, he was the grandson of Charles Henry Masland, founder of the Carlisle carpet company C. H. Masland & Sons.
 During World War I, Masland attended Dickinson College and graduated in 1918.
 That same year, he became an ensign in the United States Navy Reserve.
 While he did not fight overseas, he served on a sub chaser searching for German U-boats along the east coast of the United States.
 Masland served in the Navy for two years and the Naval Reserves for two more.
 He was honorably discharged on April 29, 1921.

 Masland and his brother Robert Paul relocated C. H. Masland & Sons from Philadelphia to Carlisle, Pennsylvania in 1919.
 Construction for the new building began on July 1, 1919.
 Between 1930 and 1961, Frank Masland served as the president of C. H. Masland & Sons, leading the company through World War II and into the decades that followed.
 During the war, the company converted its operations entirely to the war effort making waterproof canvas and earned the Army-Navy E Award for excellence in wartime production five times.

 In 1951, the carpet company purchased "Kings Gap", a 32-room stone mansion in Cumberland County, Pennsylvania.
 In 1973, the company transferred ownership of the property to the Commonwealth of Pennsylvania through the auspices of the Nature Conservancy.
 Today, the property is known as Kings Gap Environmental Education Center.
 Besides the carpet company, Masland was active in both the National Association of Manufacturers and the Pennsylvania Manufacturers Association.
 He served as director of the First National Bank of Mount Holly as well as the president and director of Denicron Corporation from 1939 into the late 1950s.
 Masland served as a regional director of the Small Business Administration during the 1960s and 1970s.
 He also served as a trustee of Wesley Theological Seminary and Dickinson College.
 Masland was awarded honorary doctorate degrees from Lycoming College and Lebanon Valley College, and received the YMCA "Master of Men" Award.
 A member of The Explorers Club, Cosmos Club, University Club of New York, and the Boone and Crockett Club, Masland was a member in a small group of Colorado River Canyoneers who ran the Grand Canyon in the 1940s.